Jin0403/RGraphDTA/README.md

   Running preprocessing.py convert the raw data into graph format.

+  In this step, the preprocessed davis and KIBA datasets will be obtained.

 - Second, run train.py using `python train.py` to train MGraphDTA.

+  If you want to change the dataset for training, modify the dataset parameters in params.

   Explanation of parameters